shahidkazi/book_club_web/README.md

 4. Google Firebase (Application and free friendly domain)

 # How To Use

+**Will add a better guide soon, but if you are tech savvy / programmer - the steps below should not be difficult to decipher

 1. Create a [Google Firebase](https://console.firebase.google.com) Account
 2. Create a project for the bookclub for hosting your site and database